'Prime suspect' arrested in 1996 disappearance of student - WTMJ

 The case was originally handled by Cal Poly police and the district attorney’s office.
 Sheriff’s investigators didn’t get involved until a month later.

-“There really is no hiding the fact that there was mistakes made early on and it made it much more difficult,” Parkinson said.
-“You know that first 48 hours is pretty critical in a missing person or a homicide.”
+“There really is no hiding the fact that there was mistakes made early on, and it made it much more difficult,” Parkinson said.
+“That first 48 hours is pretty critical in a missing person or a homicide.”

 Parkinson likened the case to a puzzle where missing pieces are located, leading to new evidence and locations to search that then revealed other information.